cqcampos/cqcampos.github.io/_pages/about.md

 Before pursuing higher education, I served in the United States Marine Corps and served tours in Iraq and Southeast Asia.
 I received my PhD in Economics from UC Berkeley in 2021 and spent one year as a Postdoctoral Research Associate with the Industrial Relations Section at Princeton University.

+To learn more about the Principal Voices Project, go [here.](https://www.cqcampos.com/principal-voices-project/)

 Sign up for office hours [here.](https://calendly.com/christopher-campos/oh20232024)

 Email: Christopher.Campos@chicagobooth.edu or ccampos@fas.harvard.edu